EmilyTheFox/sova-lineups/README.md

 Credit where credit is due, this project is possible because of two people.

 Brandon Joe, an amazing front-end developer who came up with the idea, made the original site's code and is still responsible for most of the design.
 Without Brandon this site would've never existed.
-You can find Brandon's work at https://brandonjoe.com/\
+You can find Brandon's work at https://brandonjoe.com/
 &\
-Emily, a back-end developer who's usually focused on PHP & C# but came across this website while playing Valorant and wanted to breathe new live into it by the end of 2022 after seeing the site hadn't been updated for 2 years
+EmilyTheFox#3720, a back-end developer who's usually focused on PHP & C# but came across this website while playing Valorant and wanted to breathe new live into it by the end of 2022 after seeing the site hadn't been updated for 2 years

 ## React Scripts